CMU-Perceptual-Computing-Lab/openpose/README.md

 * Flexible and easy-to-configure **multi-threading** module.

-* Image, video and webcam reader.
+* Image, video, and webcam reader.

 * Able to save and load the results in various formats (JSON, XML, PNG, JPG, ...).